A Theory of Conversion Relations for Prefixed Units of Measure: Conclusion

 \cite{Kennedy1994} has found existing related work then to be generally lacking in both formal rigor and universality.
 With regard to the research programme outlined by \cite{Kennedy1996}, matters have improved only partially; see \cite{McKeever2020} for a recent critical survey.
 Formally rigorous and expressive type systems have been proposed for various contexts, such as C \cite{HILLS201251}, UML/OCL \cite{Mayerhofer2016}, generic (but instantiated for Java) \cite{Xiang2020}.
 However, in that line of research, neither flexibly convertible units in general nor prefixes in particular are supported.

 An object-oriented solution with convertible units is described by \cite{Allen2004}.
-Their approach, like Kennedy's, is syntactic; abelian groups are added as an ad-hoc language extension with ``abelian classes'' and a normalization procedure.
+Their approach, like Kenne\-dy's, is syntactic; abelian groups are added as an ad-hoc language extension with ``abelian classes'' and a normalization procedure.
 Prefixes are not recognized.
 Unit conversion is defined always in relation to a fixed reference unit per dimension.
-This implies that all codimensional units are convertible, which is manifestly unsound.\,\footnote{Consider the codimensional units of \emph{energy} and \emph{torque}, \emph{joule} and \emph{newton-meter}, or of \emph{absorbed dose} and \emph{equivalent dose of ionizing ration}, \emph{gray} and \emph{sievert}, resp.} Nevertheless, the approach has been reiterated in later work such as \cite{Cooper2007}.
+This implies that all codimensional units are convertible, which is manifestly unsound; see Section~\ref{unit-dim-aargh}.
+Nevertheless, the approach has been reiterated in later work such as \cite{Cooper2007}.
 By contrast, \cite{Karr1978} had already proposed a more flexible relational approach to unit conversion, with methods of matrix calculus for checking consistency.